 Born in Rushville, Indiana, Mayor Joe Hogsett has lived and worked in Indianapolis for almost four decades.
-Joe served six years as Indiana's Secretary of State and four as United States Attorney, cracking down on gun crimes and street gangs, while breaking all-time records for the number of criminal convictions and the length of sentences.
+He served six years as Indiana's Secretary of State and four as United States Attorney, cracking down on gun crimes and street gangs while breaking all-time records for the number of criminal convictions and the length of sentences.

-On November 3, 2015, Joe was elected to serve as the 49th Mayor for the City of Indianapolis.
-As Mayor, Joe Hogsett is using the same results-oriented approach that he cultivated in his time as U.S. Attorney to focus on public safety, neighborhoods and the fiscal well-being of the city.
+On November 3, 2015, Hogsett was elected to serve as the 49th Mayor for the City of Indianapolis.
+As mayor, Joe Hogsett is using the same results-oriented approach that he cultivated in his time as U.S. Attorney to focus on public safety, neighborhoods, and the fiscal well-being of the city.

-Mayor Hogsett received his bachelor's degree from Indiana University before earning graduate degrees from Indiana University, Butler University, Christian Theological Seminary and a law degree from the Maurer School of Law at IU Bloomington.
+Mayor Hogsett received his bachelor's degree from Indiana University before earning graduate degrees from Indiana University, Butler University, Christian Theological Seminary, and a law degree from the IU Maurer School of Law.